Cosmic Avenger: Release

 Cosmic Avenger was first released in arcades by Universal in July 1981 as one of the first games with forced horizontal scrolling in the wake of Scramble and Super Cobra by Konami and following the May 1981 release of Sega's horizontally and vertically scrolling Space Odyssey.
 The game runs on Universal's 8106 arcade board.

 The ColecoVision port from Nuvatec was one of the console's North American launch titles in August 1982, with a European release in 1983.
 Coleco announced and advertised versions of Cosmic Avenger for both the Atari 2600 and Intellivision, but neither was released for unknown reasons.
 The original arcade release of Cosmic Avenger did not become a hit, but found success and a larger audience as one of the launch titles for ColecoVision, like some of the lesser known arcade games that gained popularity on the console such as Universal's Lady Bug.

+In 2014, Cosmic Avenger was included in the ColecoVision Flashback compilation released by AtGames.